Thermal Mechanical Analysis (TMA)

 Softening point

-TMA is a technique with which a dimension of a substance under negligible load is measured as a function of temperature in a specified atmosphere.
-TMA is often used to determine the (linear) coefficient of thermal expansion (CTE) of a material.
-Measurements are performed with a Perkin Elmer Diamond TMA.
+TMA is a technique in which the dimension of a substance under negligible load is measured as a function of temperature in a

-Thermal transitions such as Tg can also be measured.
+specified atmosphere.
+TMA is therefore often used to determine the (linear) coefficient of thermal expansion (CTE) of a material.
+Thermal properties such as the glass transition temperature (Tg) can also be measured.
 Using a specific penetration probe, the softening point of a material can be evaluated as well.

 TMA is a technique with which a dimension of a substance under negligible load is measured as a function of temperature in a specified atmosphere.
 TMA is often used to determine the (linear) coefficient of thermal expansion (CTE) of a material.